The truth about weight loss foods and nutrition myths

 While the ingredient, recipe or concoction you hear about may have some nutritional benefits, the first thing articles and influencers tend to omit is just how much of a difference it will make—or how much of it you’d have to consume for measurable weight loss results.

-“Anytime a diet sounds too good to be true, that’s because it is.” says Cheryl Mussatto, RD, a registered dietician, who suggests you raise an eyebrow whenever you see a claim like “burns fat.”
+“Anytime a diet sounds too good to be true, that’s because it is.” says Cheryl Mussatto, RD, a registered dietitian, who suggests you raise an eyebrow whenever you see a claim like “burns fat.”

 Myth: ‘Light’ foods are healthier